dmccreary/ekg-book/docs/glossary.md

 A graph can exist in different forms having the same number of vertices, edges, and also the same edge connectivity.
 Such graphs are called isomorphic graphs.

 #### Index Free Adjacency
+Accessing related entities in a system without having to consult a centralized index.
+Using direct in-memory pointers to represent relationships is approximately three orders of magnitude faster than referencing a central index system.
+<br/>See also: The Neighborhood Walk Story

 #### Information Layer
 Data about our key business entities.
 This includes Things, like People, Places and Events.

+#### Key-Value Store
+A type of database that stores items as pairs of keys and values.
+The keys are strings and the values are binary blobs such as files or images.
+A simple put/get/delete interface is used to manage the database.

+Key-value stores are excellent complements to graph databases since their simplicity allows for low-cost-per-byte storage.

 #### Knowledge Layer
 A layer in the knowledge triangle that contains connected information.
 The knowledge layer is often the top layer in our views.
 There are some views that include a Wisdom layer on top of the knowledge layer.